lorn-jaeger/GEE-Wildfire-Data/README.md

 # Todo List

+- Authentication requires GUI access to web-browser.
+I want the authentication to happen on the command line, so that the tool works over ssh.

 - Catch timeout when downloading data.

 - Tie to Jesse's google drive, might be weird because its a shared folder.